-NHL's annual Winter Classic comes to Washington, DC in 2015.
-Home to MLB's Washington Nationals, Nationals Park will trade in the hardball for a hockey puck on New Year's Day, when the hometown Washington Capitals entertain the Chicago Blackhawks.
-This will be the Capitals' second appearance in the NHL Winter Classic, and their first time hosting the outdoor hockey event.
-The team will sport special uniforms designed specifically for the NHL Winter Classic, which will be televised within the U.S. on NBC and on CBC and TVA in Canada.
-Ticket information to follow when available.
+NHL's annual Winter Classic comes to Washington, DC in 2015 in the Capitals 40th season.
+Home to MLB's Washington Nationals, Nationals Park will trade in the hardball for a hockey puck on New Year's Day, when the hometown Capitals entertain the Chicago Blackhawks.
+The team unveiled special uniforms designed specifically for the game 100 days before the game.
+The rink inside the ballpark will offer great sight lines for viewers from the second and third tiers and Club Level of Nationals Park.
+A spectator plaza will also be built outside the ballpark at the Half-Street Fairgrounds, with events beginning as early as 9 a.m.
+The puck drops at 1:20 p.m. and the game will be televised within the U.S. on NBC and on CBC and TVA in Canada and on broadcast on Sirius XM radio.

 The Washington Capitals joined the National Hockey League during the 1974-75 season, playing their home games in the newly built Capital Centre in Landover, MD.
 As an expansion team, the Caps struggled to find a solid core of star players.
 By 1982, however, the team was a perennial NHL contender, as they would qualify for the playoffs 14 consecutive years.
 The Caps of the late 1980s consisted of such legends as defenseman Rod Langway, center Dale Hunter and right wing Mike Gartner.
 The team’s signature win came in Game 7 of the 1988 Division Semifinals, with Hunter scoring the game-winning goal on a breakaway in overtime, sending the Capital Centre into a frenzy.